 Settlement Review

 At this juncture, you have the chance to critically review the offered settlement with your attorney.
-This is a necessary step to decide whether the proposed amount adequately compensates your loss.
+This is necessary to decide whether the proposed amount adequately compensates your loss.

 Negotiation for a Higher Offer